kaste/SublimeLinter-addon-colorize-statusbar/README.md

 So you might try styling `status_bar` or `status_container`.
 I use the latter.

-You can adjust the colors to your liking.
+You can adjust the colors to your liking of course.
+Just notice the usage of the two special keys `has_lint_errors` and `has_lint_warnings`.

+Maybe take a quick look at the [global settings](https://github.com/kaste/SublimeLinter-addon-alt-ui/blob/master/SublimeLinter-addon-alt-ui.sublime-settings).

 # Install